Getting Financing for Your Business

 So you have decided that you want to be your own boss, and you are ready to assume the risks of owning a business.
 Certainly the risks are real; a large percentage of businesses fail.
 Your risks may be mitigated to some degree by purchasing an existing business with a good track record.
 You may be unsure about where to find a business loan and how to proceed in securing the capital you need for your business purchase and working capital.
 Empire Business Brokers can help you find the capital that you need.

-Below are some options to consider when purchasing a business:
+Below are some options to consider for raising capital when purchasing a business:

 Selling Personal Assets:

 When I started my first business we sold a car and liquidated our savings.

 A Second Mortgage on Your Home Equity:

 Over time your home may have equity available to secure a second mortgage.

 You may have a relative that would be willing to provide a loan so that you may start your business.
 One of the businesses I started involved a guarantee from a relative; he allow a second mortgage to be placed on his home to guarantee a bank loan.